Equipment

 Ski Gear and Swap Info

-Ski Swap Usually 3rd week in November
+Ski Swap usually 2nd week in November

-Trade-in/Trade-up info: https://www.pioneermidwest.com/resources/high-school-and-jr-skier-resources/high-school-junior-trade-in-trade-up-program/
+Trade-in/Trade-up info: https://pioneermidwest.com/blogs/high-school-and-junior-skier-resources/high-school-and-junior-trade-in-trade-up-program

 Gear West has built a dedicated High School Nordic Guide on their website.
 The guide contains videos with information they would ordinarily cover in-person at meetings.
 For example, the fit and sizing of skis, boots, bindings, and poles, the importance of proper dress, the basics of wax, plus favorite accessories that round out a fun skiing experience.